Canonical bases and higher representation theory: Pre-canonical structures

 \begin{lemma} If $\mathcal{C}$ is a category satisfying the hypotheses of Lemma \ref{category-pre-canonical} (including one of the conditions (1) or (2)), then the orthodox basis is canonical for the pre-canonical structure if and only if the category $\mathcal{C}$ is mixed. \end{lemma} \begin{proof} In the cases (1) and (2), the basis $[P_c]$ satisfies the conditions {\it I.} and {\it II.} of a canonical basis; thus we need only check that almost orthogonality is equivalent to mixedness.
 Since the bilinear form is the graded Euler form in this case, almost orthogonality is exactly the statement that $\Hom(P_c,P_{c'}(i))_0=0$ for $i\leq 0$ unless $i=0$ and $c=c'$, in which case $\Hom(P_c,P_c)\cong \K$, which is precisely the same as mixedness if $\wt(P_c)=0$.
 The compatibility between weight and duality shows that this is the only possible weight function for $\mathcal{C}$ so this completes the proof. \end{proof} In fact, when a canonical and orthodox basis coincide, there are stronger positivity properties than just the canonical property implies.
 In particular: \begin{corollary} If a basis $\{b_c\}$ is simultaneously orthodox for some humorous category and canonical for the induced pre-canonical structure, then

 \end{corollary}

 We'll make an essentially trivial observation about the compatibility of mixed structures which will still prove quite useful for us.
 Assume that $\mathcal{C}, \mathcal{C}'$ are humorous categories, and that there is a full and essentially surjective functor $a\colon \mathcal{C}\to \mathcal{C}'$ which commutes with grading shifts and duality. \begin{lemma} If $\mathcal{C}$ is mixed, then so is $\mathcal{C}'$.
 In this case, each orthodox basis vector $K^0(\mathcal{C}' )$ is the image of a unique orthodox basis vector in $K^0(\mathcal{C})$ under the induced map $[a]\colon K^0(\mathcal{C})\to K^0(\mathcal{C}')$; every other orthodox basis vector in $K^0(\mathcal{C})$ is sent to 0.
-Put differently, the image of the orthodox basis of $K^0(\mathcal{C}')$ (plus a suitable number of zeros) is the image of the orthodox basis of $K^0(\mathcal{C})$. \end{lemma} \begin{proof} Since the functor $a$ is full, it sends indecomposable objects to indecomposable objects.
-By essential surjectivity, each indecomposable $M$ is the image of an object $N$.
+Put differently, the image of the canonical basis of $K^0(\mathcal{C}')$ (plus a suitable number of zeros) is the image of the orthodox basis of $K^0(\mathcal{C})$. \end{lemma} \begin{proof} Since the functor $a$ is full, it sends indecomposable objects to indecomposable objects, and by essential surjectivity, each indecomposable $M$ is the image of an object $N$.
 Every idempotent in $\End(N)$ is sent to 0 or 1 in $\End(M)$; by the finite dimensionality of degree 0 endomorphisms, there exists an idempotent $e$ whose image in $\End(M)$ is 1 and which cannot be written as the sum of two commuting idempotents.
 The image $eN$ must be indecomposable, and we have $a(eN)=M$; thus we may as well assume $N$ is indecomposable.
+Thus, we can define a weight function on $\tU$ (resp. $\hl^\bla$) by $\wt(M)=\wt(N)$.
 If $N'$ is another indecomposable object such that $M=a(N')$, by fullness, we must have that $\Hom(N,N')\neq 0$ and $\Hom(N',N)\neq 0$ since the identity of $M$ must be the image of some morphism.
 By mixedness of $\mathcal{C}$, we have that $N'\cong N$.
-Thus, we can define a weight function by giving $M$ the same weight as $N$.

 Similarly, it follows that $\mathcal{C}'$ is mixed for this weight; if $\wt(M) >\wt (M')$ or $M\ncong M'$ with $\wt(M)=\wt(M')$, then we indeed have $\Hom(M,M')=0$ by fullness since these objects are the image of indecomposables with the same vanishing.